Spu7Nix/spwn_docs/advancedspwn/1types.md

 }
 ```

-If your argument can accept multiple types, you can use a `|` symbol:
+If your argument can accept multiple types, you can use a `|` symbol to create a union:

 ```spwn
 combine = (a: @number | @string, b: @number | @string) {